 Russell Maroon Shoatz is a dedicated community activist, founding member of the Black Unity Council, former member of the Black Panther Party and soldier in the Black Liberation Army.
-He is serving multiple life sentences for an attack on a police station which resulted in an officer being killed.
+He is serving multiple life sentences as a US-held political prisoner/prisoner of war.

 Russell and four others (who became known as the “Philly Five”) were immediately charged with the attack.
 They went underground and continued to struggle for New Afrikan self-determination as part of the Black Liberation Army.